Ukrainian nationalism: Cossack Hetmanate

 As a result of the mid-17th century Khmelnytsky Uprising, the Zaporozhian Cossacks briefly established an independent state, which later became the autonomous Cossack Hetmanate (1649–1764).
 It was placed under the suzerainty of the Russian Tsar from 1667, but was ruled by local hetmans for a century.
 The principal political problem of the hetmans who followed the Pereyeslav Agreement was defending the autonomy of the Hetmanate from Russian/Muscovite centralism.
-The hetmans Ivan Vyhovsky, Petro Doroshenko and Ivan Mazepa attempted to resolve this by separating Ukraine from Russia.

-These conflicts created the conditions for Ukrainian nationalism as Bohdan Khmelnytsky spoke of the liberation of the "entire Ruthenian people".
+The hetmans Ivan Vyhovsky, Petro Doroshenko and Ivan Mazepa attempted to resolve this by separating Ukraine from Russia.These conflicts created the conditions for Ukrainian nationalism as Bohdan Khmelnytsky spoke of the liberation of the "entire Ruthenian people".
 Following the uprisings and establishment of the Hetmanate state, Hetman Ivan Mazepa (1639–1709) focused on the restoration of Ukrainian culture and history during the early 18th century.
-Public works included the Saint Sophia Cathedral in Kyiv, and the elevation the Kyiv Mohyla Collegium to the status of Kyiv Mohyla Academy in 1694.
+Public works included the Saint Sophia Cathedral in Kyiv, and the elevation of the Kyiv Mohyla Collegium to the status of Kyiv Mohyla Academy in 1694.

 During the reign of Catherine II of Russia, the Cossack Hetmanate's autonomy was progressively destroyed.
 After several earlier attempts, the office of hetman was finally abolished by the Russian government in 1764, and his functions were assumed by the Little Russian Collegium, thus fully incorporating the Hetmanate into the Russian Empire.

-On May 7, 1775, Empress Catherine II issued a direct order that the Zaporozhian Sich was to be destroyed.
-On June 5, 1775, Russian artillery and infantry surrounded the Sich and razed it to the ground.
+On 7 May 1775, Empress Catherine II issued a direct order that the Zaporozhian Sich was to be destroyed.
+On 5 June 1775, Russian artillery and infantry surrounded the Sich and razed it to the ground.
 The Russian troops disarmed the Cossacks, and the treasury archives were confiscated.
 The Koshovyi Otaman, Petro Kalnyshevsky, was arrested and incarcerated in exile at Solovetsky Monastery.
 This marked the end of the Zaporozhian Cossacks.

 Russian and Habsburg Empires

 An intense period of Russification began for the areas of the Hetmanate.
 After 1785 the Romanov dynasty made a conscious effort to assimilate the Ruthenian and Cossack elites by granting them noble status within the Russian Empire.
 This led to a decline of the Ukrainian language among ruling elite.
 Ukrainian language and culture was preserved through folk stories and songs.
-After the three partitions of the Polish-Lithuanian Commonwealth, the regions of Galicia (Halychyna) and Bukovina became part of the Habsburg Empire.
+After the three partitions of the Polish–Lithuanian Commonwealth, the regions of Galicia (Halychyna) and Bukovina became part of the Habsburg Empire.
 Ukrainians living within the Austrian state did not face the same cultural repression and were influenced by the nationalism that spread after the French Revolution and the American Revolution.